Surgery

 • an ultrasound to break up the tumour and then a suction device to gently remove the tumour (ultrasonic aspiration)

-• a blue fluorescent light that helps the surgeon to see the edges of the tumour more clearly
+• a blue fluorescent light and a microscope that helps the surgeon to see the edges of the tumour more clearly

 After removing the tumour, your surgeon puts the bone back (this is called a flap).
 They secure the bone with small metal brackets and stitch the skin over it.
-In most cases, the hair will hide the scar.
+For most people, the hair will hide the scar.

 Awake craniotomy

-Your surgeon might suggest that you have an awake craniotomy.
-You may have it if your tumour is close to a part of the brain that controls important functions.
-For example, speech, movement or feeling.
+Your surgeon might suggest an awake craniotomy if your tumour is close to areas of the brain that control important functions, such as speech, movement or feeling.

-There are different ways of having an awake craniotomy.
-Some people are awake (conscious) for part of the operation.
-Other people are awake the whole time.
-Ask your surgeon what will happen in your situation.
+There are different ways of having this operation.
+Some people are awake for part of it, while others are awake the whole time.
+Your surgeon will explain what will happen in your situation.

 • to speak